|Estimate:||$175,000 to $225,000|

 Bob's does NOT charge a buyer's premium – what you bid is what you pay.

-Excellent original case which has previously been polished and shows very light wear from use.
-Serial and references numbers are crisp and well defined.
-Inner caseback is engraved C.R.S 6239.
-Caseback is engraved "Ray Floren".
+Excellent stainless steel case which has previously been polished in the past with very light wear from use.
+Serial and reference numbers are crisp and well defined.
+Inner caseback is engraved C.R.S 6241.

 Excellent original stainless steel C+I oyster rivet bracelet with 11 links.
-Clasp is stamped 7-70.
 Bracelet has light wear from use.
+Clasp is stamped with a "76" date code.

-Rolex Box, Bob's Watches Certificate of Authenticity, and warranty card
+Bob's presentation box, Certificate of Authenticity, and warranty card.

 MOVEMENT: Movement is functioning.
 Watch comes with Bob's Watches one year warranty.